(Please note this Blog is currently being updates 12th October 2020)

-Using Outdoor Trail Trainers can help with safety in the winter, as well as improving performance for fitness and upcoming races.
+Using Outdoor Trail Trainers with a good grip can help with safety in the winter, as well as aiding performance for fitness, and running off road in the winter.
+They might include muddy trails and running up hills and mountains.

 Below we have some information and suggestions to help you on the subject.